TITLE IX DUE PROCESSCONTACT US NOW FOR A CONSULTATION

 Title IX provides due process to both complainants and respondents in sexual assault cases on the campuses of educational institutions or at school-sponsored events.
 Due process refers to the procedures and rules that ensure the fair treatment of individuals who are involved in disputes.
 The Office For Civil Rights, however, recently created considerable confusion and uncertainty about certain aspects of Title IX investigations and the rights afforded to all parties involved.

-At Duffy Law, we understand the complicated and personal natures of these cases and work with both Title IX complainants and respondents.
+At Duffy Law, our highly experienced Title IX attorneys understand the complicated and personal natures of these cases and work with both Title IX complainants and respondents.
 We strive to minimize the disruptions these investigations can cause and are committed to holding schools responsible when they violate the rights of faculty, staff, and students.
-To schedule a consultation with one of our Connecticut Title IX lawyers, call Duffy Law today at (203) 946-2000 or send us an email through our online contact form.
+To schedule a consultation with one of our Connecticut-based Title IX lawyers, call Duffy Law today at (203) 946-2000 or send us an email through our online contact form.